-- name -
+- name The name of the policy

-- scope -
+- scope The scope of the policy

-- realm -
+- realm The realm in the policy

-- active -
+- active Only active policies

-- resolver -
+- resolver Only policies with this resolver

-- user -
+- user (basestring) Only policies with this user

-- client -
+- · client -

-- action -
+- action Only policies, that contain this very action.

 - adminrealm This is the realm of the admin.
 This is only evaluated in the scope admin.

 - time (datetime) The optional time, for which the policies should be fetched.
 The default time is now()

 - all_times (bool) If True the time restriction of the policies is ignored.
 Policies of all time ranges will be returned.